-Tomi Lahren Files Lawsuit Against Glenn Beck And ‘TheBlaze’
+Tomi Lahren Files Lawsuit Against Glenn Beck And ‘The Blaze’

 — Dallas Morning News (@dallasnews) April 7, 2017

-According to the attorney for the University of University of Nevada, Las Vegas, graduate, Tomi Lahren wants to resume her online activity and seek another media industry position.
+According to the attorney for the University of Nevada, Las Vegas, graduate, Tomi Lahren wants to resume her online activity and seek another media industry position.

 “She’s like an eagle that feels like its had its wings clipped.
-She’s ready to pursue her career and reconnect w her millions of followers.”
+She’s ready to pursue her career and reconnect with her millions of followers.”

 In a statement to TMZ, a company spokesperson insisted that “It is puzzling than an employee who remains under contract (and is still being paid) has sued us for being fired, especially when we continue to comply fully with the terms of our agreement with her.”

+“The suit also says that The Blaze won’t allow Lahren access to her Facebook page, where she has 4.2 million followers, which has ‘irreparably harmed’ Lahren.”

 The irreparable harm language is legalese typically included to support a request for a court injunction.

 “She wants to retroactively cancel her contract — a likely sign the company won’t let her work for a competitor before the term expires — and she’s asking the court for a temporary restraining order that will grant her immediate and complete control of her Facebook page and other social media accounts,” The Hollywood Reporter explained about the breach-of-contract lawsuit filed by Tomi Lahren.

 Lay down and play dead really isn't my style. #FinalThoughts